 01. Include your logo

 Your company should look picture perfect on Instagram, and every other social media platform, at all times.
 A great way to ensure consistency throughout your online presence is to use your brand’s logo as your profile picture.
 And if you don’t have a logo, you can easily get started creating one with Wix Logo Maker.
-After answering four easy steps regarding your style and purpose, this artificial intelligence technology will generate numerous options for you to choose from, all tailored to your brand’s needs.
+After answering four easy steps regarding your style and purpose, this artificial intelligence marketing technology will generate numerous options for you to choose from, all tailored to your brand’s needs.

 02. Optimize your name for the search query